Skip to main content

 html: `

-<h1>Monthly report</h1>
+<h1>Monthly Report</h1>

-<img src="cid:chart@example.com" alt="Chart"/>
+<img src="cid:chart@example.com" alt="Sales chart"/>

-<img src="cid:badge@example.com" alt="Badge"/>
+<img src="cid:badge@example.com" alt="Achievement badge"/>

 `,